dkhatri481/learnCode/README.md

 ### JavaScript
 week 03-04;

-+ Vanila Js (No framework) >> JavaScript can be scripting or programming language that allows you to implement complex features on web pages — that makes your website or app interactive
++ Vanila Js (No framework) ::: JavaScript can be scripting or programming language that allows you to implement complex features on web pages — that makes your website or app interactive
 >> The fasterst growing and msot popular programming language -StackOverflow <br>
 >> The programming language of the web
 >> Can update and change both HTML and CSS | Fast and versatile <br>

-	- [x] [Variable](code/variable.md) ::: var, let and const <br>
+	- [x] [Variable](https://github.com/dkhatri481/learnCode/blob/master/js/variable.md) 		: `var, let and const` <br>
-	- [ ] Array / Objects
+	- [ ] [Array / Objects] :
 	- [ ] Data type
 	- [ ] Events
 	- [ ] Functions